PapaPeach/PeachREC/README.md

 # PeachREC
+Here's a video walkthrough and demo of the PeachREC installer:
 [![Watch the video](https://img.youtube.com/vi/GuldUj6zqXs/hqdefault.jpg)](https://youtu.be/GuldUj6zqXs)
 PeachREC is an automated demo recorder for Team Fortress 2 tournament matches.
 It is a spiritual successor to PREC that makes clever use of animations and scripts to detect and record tournament matches.
 This differs from Valve's automated demo recording by NOT recording Casual matches, and ONLY recording scrims, matches, or PUGs.
 It will also automatically start recording at the beginning of the actual match (not pregame) and stop recording at the end of the actual match.